erikdrobne/SwiftUICoordinator/README.md

 Despite the benefits of using SwiftUI, navigating between views and managing their flow can become a complex and cumbersome task.
 With `NavigationStack`, there are limitations where dismissing or replacing views in the middle of the stack becomes challenging.
 This can occur when you have multiple views that are presented in sequence, and you need to dismiss or replace one of the intermediate views.

-The second challenge is related to popping to the root view.
-This can occur when you have multiple views that are presented in a hierarchical manner, and you need to return to the root view.
+The second challenge is related to popping to the root view when you have several views presented in a hierarchical manner, and you want to return to the root view.

 ## 🏃 Implementation